-Please note that the following is specific to SURAs.
-Professor eligibility for NSERC USRAs in Faculty of Science departments is slightly different.
+The following is specific to SURAs.
+Professor eligibility for USRAs in Faculty of Science departments is slightly different.

-Please also read the "Supervisor eligibility" section above, especially for Pan-McGill SURAs.
+Refer also to the "Supervisor eligibility" section above, especially for Pan-McGill SURAs.

 Title Explanation or definition Relevance for your SURA application Assistant Professor Professors typically start their academic career as Assistant Professor.
 Ask your proposed supervisor where he/she is primarily appointed, and check that this department is eligible, i.e., is listed under "Departmental contacts and deadlines".
 As long as they meet all other eligibility requirements, it does not matter whether proposed supervisors are an Assistant Professor, Associate Professor, or (Full) Professor.
 Associate Professor Associate Professor is a promotion from Assistant Professor.
 Professor (or Full Professor) (Full) Professor is a promotion from Associate Professor.
 Joint appointments Some McGill professors (whether assistant, associate or full) hold an academic appointment of substantial weight in more than one academic unit.
 As above, except that at least one of the professor's departments should be listed under "Departments, contacts, where to submit, and deadlines".
 Also ask the contact for that department if they expect you to apply through the supervisor's other department.
 Associate Member status Some McGill professors hold this affiliation with a secondary unit, where a joint appointment is not appropriate.
 Associate Member status is in addition to their primary appointment.
 Special approval is required for a SURA with a professor whose primary appointment is not in one of the eligible departments.